by Dr. Rob Nelson –

 - The paradigm has shifted: ya think?
 Customers expect hyper-personalization, contactless and self-service options, and a genuinely omnichannel, integrated experience.
 Thank you, Coronavirus, for your helping nudge.
 From telehealth to meal-delivery: we have all know the accelerated metrics of growth of digital business transformation.

 - It is still about relationships but more.
 Customer Experience is indeed more about relationships versus transactions.
 Customers are paying attention to you and assessing your brand.
 How well do you know them, anticipate their needs, empathize with them?
 If your processes are inhuman – how on earth can your delivery (haphazardly)of an experience be successful when evaluated against a human scale.
 Empathy will be a top customer experience metric.
 Emotive technology will become increasingly important in the customer experience design model.

 - Experience isn’t enough anymore.
 The expectation now is to deliver INCREDIBLE and INTIMATE.
-Maintaining and accelerating momentum in 2021 is critical.
-If Covid pressed you to innovations and business model disruption, this is the time to push further to the next evolution.
+Maintaining and accelerating momentum is critical now.
+This is the time to push further to the next evolution.
 And, Experience will finally – it hasn’t yet for you – become a “whole team game.”